Skip to content

 Field Description

-Data Type The current data type being detected, including metrics, logs, infrastructure, resource catalog, events, APM, RUM, security checks, network, and Profile.
+Data Type The current type of data being detected, including Metrics, Logs, Infrastructure, Resource Catalogs, Events, APM, RUM, Security Checks, Networks, and Profile.

 Measurement The measurement set where the current detection metric resides.

 Detection Dimensions Any string type (keyword) field in the configured data can be selected as a detection dimension.
-Currently, up to three fields can be selected as detection dimensions.
+Currently, up to three fields can be selected for detection dimensions.
 By combining multiple detection dimension fields, a specific detection object can be determined.
-The system will determine whether the statistical metrics corresponding to a detection object meet the threshold conditions for triggering an event.
+The system will determine whether the statistical metrics corresponding to a detection object meet the threshold conditions for triggering events.
+If the conditions are met, an event will be generated.

-Filter Conditions Filters data of the detection metric based on metric labels, limiting the scope of the detected data; supports adding one or more label filters; supports fuzzy matching and non-matching filter conditions.
+Filter Conditions Filters the data of the detection metrics based on metric tags, limiting the scope of the detected data; supports adding one or more tag filters; supports fuzzy matching and non-matching filter conditions.

-Query Method Supports simple queries and expression-based queries.
+Query Method Supports simple queries and expression queries.

 Trigger Conditions

-Set trigger conditions for alert levels: You can configure any one of the critical, major, minor, or normal trigger conditions.
-Supports three forms of data comparison: upward (data increase), downward (data decrease), or both upward and downward.
+Set the trigger conditions for alert levels: You can configure any one of the emergency, critical, warning, or normal trigger conditions.
+Supports three forms of data comparison: upward (data increase), downward (data decrease), upward or downward.

 Configure trigger conditions and severity levels.
-When the query results return multiple values, an event will be generated if any value meets the trigger condition.
+When the query results contain multiple values, if any value meets the trigger condition, an event will be generated.

 For more details, refer to Event Level Description.